royzen01/MiniProject/README.md

   <dd> <b> git commit -m ' ' </b> Lets you commit your currently staged files. the -m flag lets you set a
   comment between the single quotes </dd>

+  <dt>Merge</dt>
+  <dd>Git merge is applied in two different scenarios, but works the same in both.
+First would be if you are
+  working on a seperate branch, git merge branchname will allow you to merge the named branch to the master.
+  The other situation in which merge is used is when performing a git fetch.
+Git fetch copies down the changes added to the remote repository onto your local one, and git merge then applies those changes to your files.</dd>

+  <dd> <b> git merge branchname </b> merges the named branch to the master branch</dd>
+  <dd> <b> git merge </b> while in your local repo applies the changes grabbed after a git fetch</dd>

 </dl>